 - 2.1 In order to develop long-term approach for the management of Hickling Broad an officer Project Group has been established to include all the required expertise and experience.
-A consultative approach has been adopted with a wide range of stakeholders and interested parties in order to help identify the project objectives. - 2.2 Whilst the scope for the Broads Authority proposed project is focussed on inlake enhancement work, the Authority also continues to work with partners through the Internal Drainage Board led Brograve Partnership and the wider Broadland Rivers Catchment Partnership on the development and support for adoption of catchment measures to improve the aquatic environment.
-An assessment of the rural diversification options for the Upper Thurne catchment is proposed as part of the proposed external funding bid (see section 4).
+A consultative approach has been adopted with a wide range of stakeholders and interested parties in order to help identify the project objectives. - 2.2 The overarching aim is to develop a multi benefit project across all the Broads Authority's statutory purposes although because of the need for sediment removal the primary focus is on navigation and in-lake enhancement work.
+However, the Authority also continues to work with partners through the Internal Drainage Board led Brograve Partnership and the wider Broadland Rivers Catchment Partnership on the development and support for adoption of catchment measures to improve the aquatic environment.
+An assessment of the rural diversification options for the Upper Thurne catchment is proposed as part of the proposed external funding bid that will be required to fund the project. .
 Although it is recognised that source control measures provide a more sustainable and long term solution and can contribute a wide range of benefits beyond food production, they are voluntary.
 In addition any changes to water level and agricultural management need to be made with these long term benefits in mind as they are likely to be high cost.
 The Authority is therefore promoting in-lake measures to enhance the broad in the shorter term, for the benefit of all interests. - 2.3 As a starting point it has been useful to look to review the current adopted vision for Hickling which is captured within the Upper Thurne Water Space Management Plan.
 A workshop was held with the Upper Thurne Working Group (UTWG) in early June 2015 which reviewed the baseline data and also considered the opportunities and issues that an enhancement project could promote.
 Using the workshop outputs, officers have been aided to develop an interim vision which could be delivered in the short medium term, pending further catchment measures.
 A project proposal document which includes a draft revised interim vision statement as well as the agreed project areas and guiding principles has been drafted and is attached as Appendix 1, upon which members views are sought.
-The proposal document also considers the plans in the context of planning policies, and identifies the potential issues/dis-benefits that need careful monitoring and mitigation measures. - 2.4 Throughout the development additional high level discussions have also been held with partner organisations which include the Environment Agency, Natural England, and the Norfolk Wildlife Trust the landowner.
+The proposal document also considers the plans in the context of planning policies, and identifies the potential issues/dis-benefits that need careful monitoring and mitigation measures. - 2.4 Throughout the development additional high level discussions have also been held with partner organisations which include the Environment Agency,

+Natural England, and the Norfolk Wildlife Trust the landowner.
 A detailed technical meeting to review the Natural England application, and pre-planning advice has been sought to aid the consenting processes, and further stakeholder consultation has also been undertaken with the Broads Forum.
 Specific advice in respect of prymnesium has also been sought from the John Innes Institute and data shared with a prymnesium researcher, Johannes Hagström, in Sweden.